shaan-kohli-ahead/PowerApps-Samples/cds/orgsvc/C#/DumpPickListInfo/README.md

-# Dump entity metadata to a file
+# Dump attribute picklist information to a file

-This sample shows how to write out all the entity metadata to an `XML` file.
+This sample shows how to write out all the attribute picklist metadata to an `XML` file.
 It uses the [RetrieveAllEntitiesRequest](https://docs.microsoft.com/en-us/dotnet/api/microsoft.xrm.sdk.messages.retrieveallentitiesrequest?view=dynamics-general-ce-9) message.

-The following sample creates a new file at `\DumpEntityMetadata\bin\Debug\EntityInfo.xml`.
+The following sample creates a new file at `\DumpPickListInfo\bin\Debug\AttributePicklistValues.xml`.
 You can open this file in **Office Excel** to see a tabular report.
-You may need this information to discover the entity type code for a custom entity for use in reports.

 ## How to run this sample